TUDelft-PRIME-Books/Linear-Algebra/Chapter7/intro.md

 # Introduction

-This is the intro to chapter 7 bjl
+This is the intro to chapter 7
 :::{tableofcontents}
 :::